Blue-Kachina/fmcuttingboard/README.md

   - New XML File From FM Clipboard
   - Push Clipboard Into FileMaker (only enabled when XML file is currently active)

+## Quick Start
+- Install the plugin (build locally with Gradle or install the ZIP from Releases/Marketplace).
+- Open any project in your JetBrains IDE.
+- Find Tools > FMCuttingBoard in the main menu.
+- Copy content from FileMaker (e.g., script steps, fields, etc.).
+- Use one of the FMCuttingBoard actions described below.

 ## Convert FM Clipboard To XML Clipboard
 When this option is selected, we will attempt to read FileMaker content from the clipboard.
 If we are successful in finding FileMaker content, then the clipboard will be replaced with it